-Radiation dosimetry is the measurement, calculation and assessment of the absorbed doses and assigning those doses to individuals.
-It is the science and practice that attempts to quantitatively relate specific measures made in a radiation field to chemical and/or biological changes that the radiation would produce in a target.
-Since there are two types of radiation exposure, external and internal exposure, dosimetry may be also categorized as:
+Radiation dosimetry is the measurement, calculation, and assessment of the absorbed doses and assigning those doses to individuals.
+The science and practice attempt to quantitatively relate specific measures made in a radiation field to chemical and/or biological changes that the radiation would produce in a target.
+Since there are two types of radiation exposure, external and internal exposure, dosimetry may also be categorized as:

 - External Dosimetry.
-External exposure is radiation that comes from outside our body and interacts with us.
-In this case, we analyze predominantly exposure from gamma rays and beta particles, since alpha particles, in general, constitute no external exposure hazard because the particles generally do not pass through skin.
+External exposure is radiation from outside our body that interacts with us.
+In this case, we analyze exposure predominantly from gamma rays and beta particles since alpha particles generally constitute no external exposure hazard because the particles generally do not pass through the skin.
 Since photons and beta interact through electromagnetic forces and neutrons interact through nuclear forces, their detection methods and dosimetry are substantially different.
-The source of radiation can be, for example, a piece of equipment that produces the radiation like a container with a radioactive materials, or like an x-ray machine.
-External dosimetry is based on measurements with a dosimeter, or inferred from measurements made by other radiological protection instruments.
+For example, the radiation source can be a piece of equipment that produces the radiation, like a container with radioactive materials or an x-ray machine.
+External dosimetry is based on measurements with a dosimeter or inferred from measurements made by other radiological protection instruments.

 Internal Dosimetry.
-If the source of radiation is inside our body, we say, it is internal exposure.
-The intake of radioactive material can occur through various pathways such as ingestion of radioactive contamination in food or liquids.
+If the source of radiation is inside our body, we say it is internal exposure.
+The intake of radioactive material can occur through various pathways, such as ingesting radioactive contamination in food or liquids.
 Protection from internal exposure is more complicated.
-Most radionuclides will give you much more radiation dose if they can somehow enter your body, than they would if they remained outside.
-Internal dosimetry assessment relies on a variety of monitoring, bio-assay or radiation imaging techniques.
+Most radionuclides will give you much more radiation dose if they can somehow enter your body than they would if they remained outside.
+Internal dosimetry assessment relies on various monitoring, bio-assay, or radiation imaging techniques.

 Detectors used in Nuclear Power Plants

-Radiation dosimeters and detectors can be also categorized according to their purpose.
-It must be noted, the following devices are not necessary dosimeters.
-These devices are used for dosimetry in nuclear power plants:
+Radiation dosimeters and detectors can also be categorized according to their purpose.
+It must be noted that the following devices are not necessary dosimeters, and these devices are used for dosimetry in nuclear power plants:

 - Personal Dosimeters.
 Personal dosimetry is a key part of radiation dosimetry.
-Personal dosimetry is used primarily (but not exclusively) to determine doses to individuals who are exposed to radiation related to their work activities.
+Personal dosimetry is used primarily (but not exclusively) to determine doses for individuals exposed to radiation related to their work activities.
 These doses are usually measured by devices known as personal dosimeters.

 - Full-Body Monitors.
 Full-Body Monitors, or Whole-Body Monitors, are instruments for surface contamination measurement.
-They are used for personnel exit monitoring, which is the term used in radiation protection for checking for external contamination (or surface contamination) of a whole body of a person leaving a radioactive contamination controlled area.
+They are used for personnel exit monitoring, the term used in radiation protection for checking for external contamination (or surface contamination) of a whole body of a person leaving radioactive contamination controlled area.

 - Gamma Spectrometers.
-A gamma ray spectrometer (GRS) is a sophisticated device for measuring the energy distribution of gamma radiation.
-For the measurement of gamma rays above several hundred keV, there are two detector categories of major importance, inorganic scintillators as NaI(Tl) and semiconductor detectors.
+A gamma-ray spectrometer (GRS) is a sophisticated device for measuring the energy distribution of gamma radiation.
+For the measurement of gamma rays above several hundred keV, there are two detector categories of major importance, inorganic scintillators such as NaI(Tl) and semiconductor detectors.

 - Radiation Monitoring System.
 At nuclear facilities, remote radiation monitoring systems (RMS) are installed to monitor radiation levels at selected plant locations.
-The radiation monitoring system with pre-set alarm levels (e.g., for dose, dose rate or airborne activity) provide a reliable means of real time monitoring of the radiological conditions to which a worker is exposed.
-If these levels are exceeded, alarms are activated and in some cases automatic protective functions initiated.
+The radiation monitoring system with pre-set alarm levels (e.g., for dose, dose rate, or airborne activity) provides a reliable means of real-time monitoring of the radiological conditions to which a worker is exposed.
+If these levels are exceeded, alarms are activated, and in some cases, automatic protective functions are initiated.
 Thus the system serves to:

 - Warn of any radiation health hazard